open-policy-agent/regal/docs/rules/custom/disallow-rego-v1.md

 ## Note

 This rule is intended to be enabled for projects that have been configured to target versions of OPA from 1.0 onwards, but Regal does not explicitly check which version of OPA is being targeted for this rule.
-If working with older versions of OPA and Rego, ensure that this rule is disabled.
+If working with older versions of OPA and Rego, you probably don't want to enable this rule.

 ## Related Resources